adrienbrault/instructrice/README.md

 Symfony Form is also great for validation, because it's easy to add validation constraints.

 It should support LLM APIs streaming modes, and stream partially submitted/hydrated form data.
+Maybe it could even only target providers that support streaming, json/function modes.

 This should focus on supporting OpenAI's chat completion API, although I'd like to support Claude, Groq.